 An ongoing thematic series throughout the Pavilion Weekends programme presenting thought-leadership talks and panel discussions.
-On Saturdays and Sundays respectively, each panel will focus on a different theme and bring together leading professionals from the arts, fashion and sciences.
+On Saturdays and Sundays respectively, each panel focused on a different theme and brought together leading professionals from the arts, fashion and sciences.

 2-3 JUNE 2018

 Inspiration Talk: The Role of Creativity in Urban Regeneration

 Participants: Iwan Baan (architectural photographer), Aric Chen (Lead Curator, Design and Architecture, M+ Museum), Meng Yan (Co-founder, URBANUS Architecture), Sunny Li (Director, Luxelakes A4 Art Museum), Maurice Li (Serpentine Pavilion Beijing Programme Producer)

 The Future Of: Art and Technology

 Participants: Hu Jieming (Dean, School of Visual & Digital Media Arts, FudanUniversity), Lu Yang (artist), Dr. Zhao-Yuan Ma (Professor of Physics at Chinese Academy of Sciences), Qin Hui (scholar, retired professor, Department of History, Tsinghua University), aajaiao (artist), Chen Junhui (artist and curator)

 Inspiration Talk: Urban Lifestyle – Quality of a Place

 Participants: Coleen Chinnery (artist, curator and musician), Sun Dayong (cofounder, PENDA Architecture), Li Lin (Professor, CAFA School of Urban Design)